Quainton

+Early history

 Its name is Old English and means Queen's Estate (cwen tun).
-It is not known to which queen this refers, but possibly the Queen was Edith, the wife of Edward the Confessor.
-Known as "Fair Edith" she held manors in this part of Buckinghamshire, including a hunting lodge at Mentmore.
+It is not known to which queen this refers, but possibly the queen was Edith, the wife of Edward the Confessor.
+Known as "Fair Edith", she held manors in this part of Buckinghamshire, including a hunting lodge at Mentmore.
 Edward the Confessor had a palace at nearby Brill.

 The former suffix Malet refers to the Malet family who were lords of the manor from 1066 until about 1348.
-At least one member went on the crusades, and had associations with the Hospitallers, the organization credited with rebuilding Quainton church circa 1340.
+At least one member went on the crusades, and had associations with the Hospitallers, the organisation credited with rebuilding Quainton church around 1340.
 The Hospitallers erected the cross on the village green, the base and shaft of which still remain.

-The village green in the centre of the village has grouped around it some of the half-timbered thatched cottages for which the village is known.
+Historic buildings

 The parish church is dedicated to St Mary and the Holy Cross.
-It is a 14th-century building of the style of gothic architecture known as Decorated.
+It is a 14th-century building of the style of Gothic architecture known as Decorated.
 The west tower was built later in the 15th century.
-The church contains many memorial brasses and sculpture, including the 1689 tomb of Sir Richard Winwood carved by Thomas Stayner.
+The church contains many memorial brasses and sculpture, including the 1689 tomb of Sir Richard Winwood, carved by Thomas Stayner.
 The stone effigies depict the deceased lying in full armour, while his widow, Ann, who paid for the tomb, rests beside him, half sitting regarding her husband.
 In the chancel are a reredos and sedilia by William White who was responsible for the heavy Victorian restoration and rebuilding of the chancel in 1877.
 The church also contains Victorian stained glass windows.

-Richard Brett, a former rector of Quainton and one of the translators of the King James Version of the Bible, is buried in the chancel.
+Richard Brett, a former rector and translator of the King James Bible, is buried in the chancel.

 Close by the church is the former rectory, a large house described by Pevsner as of vitreous red brick.
-The principal facade has a three–bayed centre and two canted bays.
+The principal façade has a three–bayed centre and two canted bays.
 The house contains 16th-century linenfold panelling.

+Winwood Almshouses

-The Winwood Almshouses, still inhabited, were built to house the poor, their gothic style of architecture belying the construction date of 1687.
+The Winwood Almshouses were built to house the poor, their Gothic style of architecture belying the construction date of 1687.
 They are a terrace of eight small cottages, one storey high with a row of dormers in the attics.
 These attic windows have alternating small and large gables.
 The terrace is decorated by two porches, with a plaque above.
 The almshouses are further adorned by diagonally placed chimney stacks.